Wichita Snowfall Totals & Accumulation Averages

 How Many Snowstorms Wichita Gets

 About half the days of snowfall in Wichita amount to just a skiff, leaving less than an inch of fresh snow.
-For four or five days a year on average, new snow totals at least an inch.
+Typically on four days a year, new snow totals at least an inch.

 Snowstorms of over five inches a day don't occur every year.
 Major blizzards that dump ten inches or more in one day are not normal here.